arch-r45/strataDB/README.md

 > My buffer pool in the midst of executing a read_from_buffer_pool() call.

 There is a boot up call to the buffer pool manager that initializes the buffer_pool struct which is the main struct for the buffer pool.
-The main variables here are the pointer to block which points to the first memory address of the block of the big block of memory that is going to be added when we call
+The main variables here are the pointer to manager->block which points to the first memory address of the chunk of memory that is going to be added when we call:

 ```c
 void boot_up_buffer_pool();